geoxarray/geoxarray/README.rst

 * Free software: Apache 2
 * Documentation: https://geoxarray.github.io/.

 Geolocation utilities for xarray objects.
-GeoXarray is meant to bring together all of the features and conversions needed by various python packages working with geolocation xarray objects.
+Geoxarray is meant to bring together all of the features and conversions needed by various python packages working with geolocation xarray objects.
 This means being able to convert between various coordinate system implementations